Contents

 15. DIY Garden Bar

 Enjoy entertaining outdoors during the summer months?
 Bring the spirit of the holiday beach bar to your garden with your own garden bar.
-Amazingly, all you need is your tools, a few pallets and some corrugated aluminium for the roof.
+Amazingly, all you really need to recreate the design above are some tools, a few pallets and some corrugated aluminium for the roof.
 Martini anyone?

 16. DIY Wooden Dining Table

-Outdoor dining furniture doesn’t have to be boring and expensive.
+Perfect for dining al fresco, outdoor garden furniture doesn’t have to be boring and expensive.
 Breathe your own personality into your garden with a custom built table and chair set, or else give some life to your existing set with a string of overhead lights.

 17. Outdoor DIY Pizza Oven